Author Inspiration & Insight...

 Visiting these places was very emotional.
 You can still feel the heaviness in the air from all the ugly that occurred during the Khmer Rouge’s Reign of Terror.
 Prior to this trip, I didn't know a lot about the Reign of Terror—it's one of the largest genocides to ever occur—this served as inspiration for writing the novel.

-The Last 'Just Becauses'
+The Last 'Just Because'

 The Pictures that Inspired Tears from the Sea (TFTS)

-The Incredible Beaches & Betel
+Beaches & Betel

 This is a portable betel street stall located in Yangon, Myanmar.
 Betel is a mild stimulant.
 A betel nut is wrapped in betel leaves and chewed.
 For added flavour lime, clove or cardamom can be added.
 Regular chewing stains the lips and tongue a deep orange.
 I didn't like the taste!
 But I was more afraid of how my parents would respond—after all that investment in my smile—if I returned to Canada with a bright orange mouth.